FilipeGundim/use-intersection-hook/README.md

 # use-intersection-hook

-This is a simple React Hooks that trigger a callback all time de element is viewed.
+This is a simple React Hooks that trigger a callback all time the element is viewed.

 # Installation